Zamac Frame Repair

 E8s and C-Liners:

 These frames, in addition to cracking, usually elongate to the extent that sometimes the shell will actually be cracked or the frame will be stuck in the shell.
 Getting the frame out can be an adventure in itself.
 A combination of pulling, prying (not too hard on the shell), and coaxing may be necessary.
 After its out and the cracks superglued and/or the pieces fit back together, file the frame evenly at the front and rear until it fits into the shell easily without binding.
 Shortening at both ends will retain the original relationship between the shell and truck positions, at least close to the original.
 You may also have to reduce the width of the frame.
-Caution will have to be exercised in the area of the motor because the frame is very thin here.
+Caution will have to be exercised in the area of the motor because the frame is pretty thin here.

 Two other things.
 The protrusions that go into the slots on the lower part of the shell may also swell or elongate and may have to be filed down to fit easily into the shell openings again.